Its-Just-Nans/golb-articles/IT/ffmpeg.md

 ● Format a video for Da Vinci Resolve for Linux

-- On linux, Da Vinci resolve can't use proprietary library, so you need to convert your file, for exemple in `DNxHD`:
+- On linux, Da Vinci resolve can't use proprietary library, so you need to convert your file, for example in `DNxHD`:

 ```sh
 ffmpeg -i input.mkv -c:v dnxhd -b:v 185M -c:a pcm_s16le output.mov